How to Become a Pediatrician Assistant

 Learn how to become a pediatrician assistant.
 Research the job description and the education and licensing requirements and find out how to start a career in pediatrics.

-Pediatric physician assistants (PAs) work in clinics, community health centers and hospitals.
+Pediatric physician assistants (PAs) work in clinics, community health centers, and hospitals.
 Under the supervision of a pediatrician, these PAs provide care to children and adolescents.
-They interpret diagnostic tests, diagnose illnesses, conduct routine physical exams and counsel patients and their families about treatment; they also can write prescriptions in most states.
-A great deal of time spent standing might be required.
+They interpret diagnostic tests, diagnose illnesses, conduct routine physical exams, and counsel patients and their families about treatment; they also write prescriptions in most states.
+A great deal of time spent standing is required.

-Experience in healthcare is an important prerequisite to this career, usually coupled with a bachelor's degree.
+Experience in healthcare is an important prerequisite to this career coupled with a bachelor's degree.
 Aspiring pediatric PAs undergo the same training as all other PAs, including completing a master's degree or equivalent PA program.
 These professionals must be licensed in every state and the District of Columbia.
-The following table presents the requirements for beginning a career as a pediatric PA:

 |Degree Level||Master's degree or equivalent accredited PA program|